 Even having both tests will still miss about 25% of those with intermediate hyperglycemia; yet they are highly likely to progress to full blown diabetes.

-The expert panel is now saying that a serum glucose value of 8.6 or higher after the 1-hour challenge is now considered the best predictor of whether a person is likely to progress to full blown diabetes.
+The expert panel is currently saying that a serum glucose value of 8.6 or higher after the 1-hour challenge is now considered the best predictor of whether a person is likely to progress to full blown diabetes.

 It gives a firm diagnosis of "intermediate hyperglycemia;" despite the possibility of normal FBG and HbA1c tests.

-That means eschewing white rice, bread and cake flour; most pastas, refined corn grits and potatoes from cold storage too.
+That means eschewing white rice, commercial bread and cake flour; most pastas, refined corn grits and potatoes from cold storage too.

 "I am resolved; 'tis but a three year fast.